Linguistics Certificate Courses

 Ethnic Art forms, such as songs, poems, dance, drama, verbal arts and visual arts, are fundamental elements of any cultural system, and reflect the heart concerns and responses of a culture.
 They are communication tools.
 Oral traditions house their library of cultural and value-centered information, not in buildings or in books on shelves, but in songs, poems, dances, dramas, stories, visual arts, and other expressive mediums.
 These cultural traditions, when accessed appropriately, function as an effective bridge for an oral tradition’s comfortable movement towards new innovations which are entering their changing life context.

 The Certificates in Ethnomusicology and Arts provide participants with a framework for increased awareness of expressive cultural forms, an opportunity to learn and apply research tools to assist them in understanding and documenting these art forms, and tools for application to domains such as Language Development, Community Development, Scripture Engagement and Use, and more.

-The next Advanced Certificate Course in Ethnomusicology and Arts will be held in 2019.
+The next Certificate Courses in Ethnomusicology and Arts will be held during Aug-Nov 2019.

 - Applied EthnoArts